AditGame/LegendsGenerator/README.md

 * Grid: The world is subdivided into a grid of squares.
 Each square is the smallest subdivision of position.
 Typically this is 1 mile.
 * Square: A single X/Y on the grid, the smallest subvision of space.
 * Thing: A thing is anything (square of land, building, lake, person, notable crocodile, army divison) which occurs on the map.
 * Attribute: Each Thing has a list of attributes, which are string:int pairs.
 These attributes are free form and are used to define what the thing is.
 Typically attributes are modified by Effects which chagne the attribute value in a timed perspective, however direct modification of the attribute is certainly possible.
-THese are typically thigns like health, strength, population.
+These are typically thigns like health, strength, population.
 * Aspect: 🚧 Each thing has a list of aspects, which are string:string pairs.
 These aspects define what the thing is, an are set instead of modified.
-These are things like race,
+These are things like race or gender.
 * Event: Events describe change in the world.
 Each event has a subject, 0-to-n objects, and effects.
 Events are randomly generated during the Step generation process and applied to the Things on the map.
 * Forced Event: 🚧 These events are injected into the world state for the next generation process to evalulate, preferring them over all other possible events ensuring they occur.
 These are used to model player interractions into the world so their effects occur naturally on the world stage.
 * Effect: An effect of an event describes the change in the world.
 They modify an attribute/aspect, create/destroy/change a Thing, start movement, or a variety of other things.
 Any effect can do any number of things, an event can thus have massive effects on multiple things on the map.